 Whether you have one person in charge of updating the shop’s portfolio site, or your team all manage separate portfolios, here are a few options that are easy to use and cater to beautiful imagery and mobile friendly designs:

-1. Squarespace: Pros: easy to update, re-sizes images automatically, beautiful templates.
+2. Squarespace: Pros: easy to update website builder.
+Re-sizes images automatically, beautiful templates.
 Cons: Not free.
-Plans start at $12/month or $96/year.

 Tidy up your ideas

 4. Evernote web clipper (Chrome, iOS, Android): Collect images, photos, or screenshots all in one place.
 Perfect for collecting tattoo inspiration you find while surfing around the web.
 It organizes everything into one place and works on all devices.

 5. Pinterest (web, iOS, Android): A highly underrated tool.
 Create a board for your portfolio, themed tattoo inspiration boards, or private image boards to share with your clients or use during consultations.
 Over 80% of Pinterest users are female too, so keep this in mind when organizing your images.

 Pro tip: Connect Pinterest to your Evernote with IFTTT (see #13 below).